-It’s hard to believe that ten years have passed since Hurricane Sandy brought destruction to much of the eastern seaboard, most prominently in the Mid-Atlantic to southern New England.
+It’s hard to believe that over ten years have passed since Hurricane Sandy brought destruction to much of the eastern seaboard, most prominently in the Mid-Atlantic to southern New England.
 It would take months to even years to recover from the destruction brought on by Sandy’s record storm surge.
 Water inundated homes, roadways, and even the New York City subways.
 In its wake, over 8 million customers were without power throughout the impact region and produced $69 billion in damage ($81.9 billion in today's dollars)…the second costliest hurricane up to that point in U.S. history.

 Sandy's track along with rainfall amounts and instensity based on the Saffir-Simpson Scale.